Financial-Times/origami/apps/website/_manifests/origami-json.md

 - `data`: type `Object` or `String`.
 Describes data to populate to the component-specific mustache template with.
 If this is a string it must be a path to a JSON file containing the data, relative to the root of the repo.
 - `brands`: type `Array`.
 For components which support [brands](/documentation/components/branding/), this describes one or more brands which the demo applies to ("core", "internal, "whitelabel")
 - `documentClasses`: type `String`.
 Names CSS classes to set on the component-specific `html` tag
 - `dependencies`: type `Array`.
-Is a list of other components that are only needed a this specific demo, which will be loaded via the <a href="https://www.ft.com/__origami/service/build" class="o-typography-link--external">Build Service</a>
+Is a list of other components that are only needed a this specific demo, which will be loaded via the <a href="https://www.ft.com/__origami/service/build">Build Service</a>
 - `hidden`: type `Boolean`.
 Whether the demo should be hidden in the Registry
 - `display_html`: type `Boolean`.
 Whether the demo should have a HTML tab in the Registry (defaults to true)